DaanDemaecker/DDM-Engine/README.md

 Future goals for my engine include:

 - Sound system using fmod
+- Support for more 3D files like GLFT

 ## Object Loader
 For my Graphics Programming 2 course, we used Vulkan in class, for the first time for our school.
 We were tasked to make a project to showcase our knowledge.